ubntc/go/batching/batbq/README.md

 2. Create a `Putter` to receive the batches from the `InsertBatcher`.
 3. Create a `chan batbq.Message` channel to pass data to the `InsertBatcher`.
 4. In a goroutine, receive and wrap messages from a data source and send them to the channel.
-5. Start the batcher with it's `Process(context.Context, <-chan batbq.Message, Putter)` method.
+5. Start the batcher using its `Process(context.Context, <-chan batbq.Message, Putter)` method.

 For instance, if your data source is PubSub, first register a message handler using `subscription.Receive(ctx, handler)` in a goroutine, with the `handler` wrapping the